w3f/research/docs/polkadot/XCMP.md

 ## Solution Overview

-We want to have a data structure that is more compressed and also ensures receiving para can still find messages sent to them.
+We want to have a data structure that is compressed, but also ensures receiving parachains can still find the messages sent to them.
 Next, we describe how to construct such a data structure.

 ### Data Structure: Merkle Tree and Bitfield

-We want to build a data structure that allows having a small amount of data on the relay chain blocks and relay chain state, but want to enable verfication of all received messages in the PoV block.
+We want to build a data structure that allows having a small amount of data on the relay chain blocks and relay chain state, but enabling verfication of all received messages in a PoV block.

 **Message Queue Chain**:

 Is a hash chain defined as follows.
 We have a $H(Head_{HC})$: $Head_{HC}$ $=H(m)|| b || H(\text{ previous } Head_{HC}))$,

 where *m* is a message, *H()* is a hash function, and *b* is the block number we last sent a message (not $m$, but the previous message).